nelknet/Nelknet.LibSQL/README.md

   - Linux x64/ARM64
   - macOS x64/ARM64

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.